-This section offsets out the rules and regulations that are put in place in MS to facilitate terminating contracts and switching between communications providers for each category of ECS (fixed NB-ICS, mobile NB-ICS, fixed IAS, mobile IAS, NI-ICS, Pay TV Broadcast and M2M) or bundled service.
-The aim is to provide a high level summary and analysis of the different practices, decisions or legal requirements which apply in MS related to the issues considering Switching, Contract matters, Contract termination, Charges and fees, Customer retention, Technical issues and Compensation.
-The aim is to assist MS in identifying best practice initiatives to serve as an information guide to those NRAs seeking to take measures or introduce new initiatives which are intended to raise consumer awareness and to empower consumers' in making informed decisions about the services they purchase and the provider that they contract with.
+This section offsets out the rules and regulations that are put in place in the MS to facilitate terminating contracts and switching between communications providers for each category of ECS (fixed NB-ICS, mobile NB-ICS, fixed IAS, mobile IAS, NI-ICS, Pay TV Broadcast and M2M)37 or bundled service.
+The aim is to provide a high level summary and analysis of the different practices, decisions or legal requirements which apply in MS with regard to Switching, Contract matters, Contract termination, Charges and fees, Customer retention, Technical issues and Compensation.
+The aim is to assist MS in identifying best practice initiatives which may serve as an information guide to those NRAs seeking to take measures or introduce new initiatives that are intended to raise consumer awareness and to empower consumers' in making informed decisions about the services they purchase and the provider that they contract with.